saimgulay/TouchDesigner-AdvancedAudioOscillatorCHOP/README.md

 ---

-For more details, see [Wiki](https://github.com/saimgulay/TouchDesigner-AdvancedAudioOscillatorCHOP/wiki)
+For more details about the parameters, see [Wiki](https://github.com/saimgulay/TouchDesigner-AdvancedAudioOscillatorCHOP/wiki).

 ---